Skip to main content

 Try It Out ❯

 To add a new customer to your account, use the createCustomer mutation.
-(It's called a mutation and not a query because you are mutating data, not just accessing it).
-We'll make heave use of query variables for this mutation:
+(It's called a mutation rather than a query because you're changing data, not just retrieving it).
+You'll use query variables in this mutation:

 Create a New Customer